sahhermans/MSc_AP-Thesis/README.md

 `AP_MSc_Thesis_Sebastiaan_Hermans.pdf` The final version of the thesis.

-`AP_MSc_Thesis-Presentation` PowerPoint presentation of the thesis.
+`AP_MSc_Thesis-Presentation.pptx` PowerPoint presentation of the thesis.